 Trey’s practice is devoted to civil litigation with a primary focus on complex business litigation, professional liability, mass torts, and appellate advocacy.
 He has represented both plaintiffs and defendants in a variety of business disputes.
 He routinely advises his business clients prior to disputes arising, to reduce the likelihood of litigation and craft creative solutions to problems.
 When litigation does arise, however, Trey is committed to aggressively representing his clients’ interests to achieve the best possible results.

 - Selected to participate in the Alabama Bar’s Leadership Forum program as a member of the 2012 class.

 - Listed in Best Lawyers in America®.
 In addition, Best Lawyers in America® has named Trey Wells the “Birmingham Best Lawyers Mass Tort Litigation / Class Actions - Defendants Lawyer of the Year” for 2019.

 - Recognized as a leading litigation attorney under 40 years of age in Benchmark Litigation's annual Under 40 Hot List.

-- Named a “Litigation Star” for the state of Alabama in the 2017-2020 editions of Benchmark Litigation.
+- Named a “Litigation Star” for the state of Alabama in Benchmark Litigation.

 - Named a Super Lawyer for the state of Alabama by Mid-South Super Lawyers magazine.